 Termination of a power of attorney in Los Angeles CA necessarily depends on the type of power of attorney you are dealing with.
 A power of attorney in California is a legal document authorizing an agent to act on your behalf.
-Your agent can be authorized to do many things for you, including signing checks, filing tax returns, entering into contracts and other financial transactions.
-One good thing about a power of attorney is that it can be customized to fulfill your specific purposes, thereby requiring your agent to only act to fulfill that purpose.
+Your agent can be authorized to do many things for you.
+This includes signing checks, filing tax returns, entering into contracts and other financial transactions.
+One good thing about a power of attorney is that it can be customized to fulfill your specific purposes.
+This requires your agent to only act to fulfill that purpose.

 Types of Powers of Attorney in Los Angeles CA

 A power of attorney normally ends upon one of three conditions: (1) when its purpose has been fulfilled, (2) when the person who executed the power of attorney becomes incapacitated, or (3) at that person’s death.

 There is also something known as a “durable power of attorney.”
 A durable power of attorney remains in effect even upon incapacitation.
 However, a durable power of attorney still ends upon death.
 It does not confer authority to your agent to handle your affairs after your death.
 Issues arising after your death are generally handled by living trusts or wills.